By Tess Mangiardi

 At almost 20, I’ve always felt like buying lingerie was more of a luxury than anything.
 I mean, let’s be real here.
 When you’re living on your own and going to college, working part-time somewhere where you’d always rather be somewhere else, lingerie is not really the first thing that pops into my mind when my paycheck rolls around every Friday.
 Call me crazy, but I think: “groceries” or “dinner at The Smith because it’s been over a week and I can’t stop thinking about their tuna tar-tare and blue cheese covered potato chips.

 Okay, well maybe you can call me crazy but that’s not my point.
 My point is, buying lingerie at 19 is sometimes unheard of.
-I don’t know too many people my age with see-through nightgowns sitting in their … Read more
+I don’t know too many people my age with … Read more

 By Tess Mangiardi ~ Metro Girl Notes

 I’ve found that people tend to sit in awe when I tell them that I live alone in New York City at 19 years old and haven’t lost my mind yet.
 It’s almost as if they expect me to explode at any minute or break down and beg them for a dollar so I can buy 99 cent pizza from the place near my apartment.
 There are two kinds of people in this world: the ones who expect me to combust right in front of them and the ones who think my life is an episode of Gossip Girl.
-It’s true that supporting yourself in a big city has it’s downsides and it’s also true that living in New York City at 19 is sometimes all sorts of … Read more
+It’s true that supporting yourself in a big city has it’s downsides and it’s also true that living in New York City at 19 … Read more